jshiv/RocketpoolExitArbitrage/README.md

 ---

-## Running the CLI tool on an external machine
+### Running the CLI tool on an external machine

-If you prefer not to run the CLI tool on your validator machine or if you are an Allnodes user, you can execute the tool on an external machine.
+If you prefer not to run the CLI tool on your validator machine, you can execute the tool on an external machine.
 Follow these steps:

 1. **Set Up the External Machine**:
     - Ensure that the external machine meets the [requirements](#requirements) listed above, including having Go installed and access to a Web3 provider.
 This can be the smartnode client; make sure the eth1 config is set accordingly.